 Often when we’re playing outside, we depend on our eyes to do the exploring.
 Today, we’re going to use (almost) all our senses.
 We’ve made a scavenger hunt that uses sight, smell, touch and sound to explore.
 (We’ll be skipping the sense of taste since it can be dangerous to eat things from nature without an expert to guide you.)

 Head outside with the checklist below and see how many things you can find.
 If you can’t go outside today try this indoors—find as many things as you can by looking out the window, and then take a look around your home.

 See something that is each color of the rainbow:

 much smaller than you

 Today’s challenge comes from a muddy patch on a trail through the woods.
 Each track is about one inch wide.

-Answer (highlight the text to see the answer): These are the tracks of a gray squirrel!
+Answer: These are the tracks of a gray squirrel.
 You can tell right away that the tracks are from a rodent, because the front feet (in the center) have four toes, while the back feet (on the outside) have five.
 The pattern of the tracks, with the back tracks outside of and slightly in front of the front tracks shows that the animal was bounding.
 The size of the track is what points us to Gray Squirrel—there’s a slight possibility that the tracks are actually from a chipmunk, but they are a little bigger than you usually see in chipmunk tracks.

 Find a hiding spot!